 My work brings together practitioner insight with arts and humanities (and also social science) research methods.
 My research supports researchers and institutions in developing research environments that are inclusive, responsible, and creative and that are also embedded within society, engaging stakeholders, beneficiaries, and the wider public.

 Research Capability Development is a interdisciplinary and emerging field that brings together research in personal and professional development, management and leadership, research policy and practice, and studies in Higher Education.
 More information on my current research can be found here.

-My Biography: I am currently a Programme Manager and Senior Lecturer in Research Capability Development at Coventry University.
+My Biography: I currently work at the Centre for Research Capability and Development at Coventry University.
 I am a member of the editorial board for the Journal of Research Management and Administration, a regional representative for Vitae (a UK organisation dedicated to supporting the professional development of researchers), and the external representative for Goldsmiths’s (UK) Research Ethics and Integrity Sub-Committee.

 My research focuses on responsible and inclusive research and innovation, research impact, and researcher agency.
 I have been invited to deliver keynote papers, developmental workshops, and contribute to panel discussions at events in the UK and overseas and written a number of peer-reviewed publications as well as reports.
 In addition, I continue to undertake creative research in the areas of digital media, cabaret, and queer performance.